 Below are some commonly asked questions.
 If they don’t address your need, please Ask Us!

 In order for publishers to recognize you as an authorized MIT user, you must have an MIT IP address or be coming through our proxy server.
 If you’re on an MIT wireless network, make sure you’re connected to “MIT Secure.”
 A few resources require you to come through the proxy server even when on-campus.
-This can be done by going through the Barton Catalog, using the “get” URLs in Vera or manually inserting the proxy string.
-See authenticate to online resources for more information.
+See authenticate to online resources for options.

-I need an article from a journal that Vera says we own, but I’m bring prompted to pay for it.
+I need an article from a journal that MIT subscribes to, but I’m bring prompted to pay for it.
 What’s wrong?

 Only current members of the MIT community may access our paid electronic resources from off-campus.
 Resource vendors impose license restrictions which prevent us from offering off-campus access to anyone outside the immediate MIT community.

 Alumni and non-MIT users may come to campus and access many of these resources from our visitor computers.